fluentnumbers/obsidian-quartz/content/ML/LLM/chunking strategy.md

 - ==[[chunking strategy]]== can have a huge impact on [[Evaluating information retrieval|RAG performance]]. ^c77646
 	- small chunks --> limited context --> incomplete answers ^789f4e
 	- large chunks --> noise in data --> poor [[precision and recall|recall]]
+		- general, but not-universal advice: use larger chunks for fixed-output queries (e.g. extracting a specific answer\number) and smaller chunks for expanding-output queries (e.g. summarize, list all...).
 	- By symbols, sentences, semantic meaning, using dedicated model or an LLM call
 	- [[semantic chunking]] by detecting where the change of topic has happened
 	- Consider inference latency, number of tokens [[tokenization|embedding]] models were trained on